amandaputri26/SEWeek7/README.md

-We choose this project is a simple Android application developed from our Wireless and Mobile Programming class for our Software Programming week 7 project on Introduction to Git and Github , Week 7.
+We choose this project is a simple Android application developed from our Wireless and Mobile Programming class for our Software Programming week 7 project on Introduction to Git and Github.
-The project it self is involves of managing employee data with functionalities such as viewing, adding, and updating employee records.
+The project it self is involves of managing employee data with functionalities such as adding, viewing, and updating employee records.

 The Features are:
-1. View employee details
+1. Add new employee
-2. Add new employee
+2. View employee details
 3. Update employee information
 4. Store data locally using SQLite